 In 2005 James became the first dedicated female instrumentalist in Bob Dylan’s touring band in more than thirty years, then toured with him in 2006 as the opening act for his United States summer tour.
 In addition to tours and recording with Bob Dylan, James has also recorded with Willie Nelson, Ray Price, and Merle Haggard to name only a few and has recorded nine CDs with the Hot Club of Cowtown.
 In 2004 she was inducted, with her Hot Club band mates, into the Texas Western Swing Hall of Fame.

 James holds a B.A., cum laude, in Comparative Religion from Barnard College, Columbia University, in New York and also studied violin and viola at the Manhattan School of Music as a student of Lucie Robert and Karen Ritscher.
 She is also a veteran horse wrangler and world traveler.
 After collge James studied Dhrupad, an early form of North Indian Classical music, with Pandit Vidhur Malik in Brindavan, India.
 Editorial jobs in New York City in the 1990s were punctuated by several summers in Colorado where James worked as a horse packer and wrangler and played fiddle in a cowboy band.
 These combined interests culminated in her co-founding the Hot Club of Cowtown, the globe-trotting Western swing power trio, with guitarist Whit Smith in 1997.
 James is an alumnus of the Meadowmount School of Music, the New York Youth Symphony, The Columbia University Chamber Music Program, the New York String Orchestra Seminar with Alexander Schneider and the American Conservatory in Fontainebleau, France.
-She lives in Austin, Texas and New York City.
+She lives in Austin, Texas.

 A great snapshot of what was going on back in 2007 when it was written.